 It is standard in regression discontinuity analysis to control for third- or fifth-degree polynomials of the assignment variable.
 Such models can overfit, leading to causal inferences that are substantively implausible in which variation is somewhat arbitrarily attributed to high-degree polynomial or the discontinuity.
-We discuss in the context of two examples: first, a recent study of the effect on air pollution and life expectancy coming from a coal-heating policy in China; second, an example of Green et al. in which regression discontinuity was used to recover estimated treatment effects relative to an experimental benchmark.
+We discuss in the context of a recent study of the effect on air pollution and life expectancy coming from a coal-heating policy in China.
 In successful regression discontinuity analyses, the underlying relation between the assignment variable and the outcome tends to be strong, monotonic, and with a clear substantive justification.
 Without such a clear underlying pattern, the validity estimated coefficient from the discontinuity is much less clear.
 We recommend that (a) researchers recognize these problems which can be exacerbated by controlling for higher-order polynomials; and (b) that journals recognize that quantitative analyses of policy issues are often inconclusive and relax the implicit rule under which statistical significance is a condition for publication.